benber86/curve-blog/content/posts/gho-users/index.md

 The comparatively young market age could explain this, and the situation will likely change as it matures.

 GHO users tend to be more active on-chain than other Aave users, making them more inclined to explore the various options within the protocol. **GHO users are twice as likely to engage with other DeFi protocols** than non-GHO users on Aave.
 There's also a noticeable difference between new users who began using Aave through GHO and existing Aave users who borrowed GHO.
 The latter are more active across DeFi and tend to favor protocols like Curve and Convex, while new users gravitate more toward restaking protocols such as ether. fi and Eigenlayer.

-==@todo:provide more descriptive titles, e.g. All v3 users; make it clear what is the difference between GHO users and new GHO users==

 <script src="../../js/gho-users/protocol-usage-charts.js"></script>
 <style>